SMSpp-Project/smspp-project/README.md

 conduct, and the process for submitting merge requests to us.
 To contribute to the individual projects, see the Contribute section for those.

-Contributing entirely new sub-projects, i.e., either new `:Block` for your favourite class of optimization models and/or new `:Solver` implementing your favourite solution method (very general or specialised to a very narrow class, everything is useful) is extremely welcome.
+Contributing entirely new subprojects, i.e., either new `:Block` for your favourite class of optimization models and/or new `:Solver` implementing your favourite solution method (very general or specialised to a very narrow class, everything is useful) is extremely welcome.
 The `SMS++ Project` maintainers will bend backwards to help you develop them and will be happy to host them in the umbrella repository and integrate them with the rest of the `SMS++ Project`.
-This being open source, of course it is your choice whether or not you do it, if you will release your code and which license will it be released under.
-However, `SMS++` is a community project and we humbly suggest you to consider participating in it with the rules we have been setting.
+This being open source, of course it is your choice whether you do it, if you will release your code and which license will it be released under.
+However, `SMS++` is a community project, and we humbly suggest you to consider participating in it with the rules we have been setting.
 Constructive criticisms and proposals about changing these rules (the umbrella repository organisation and whatnot) are very welcome.
-In fact we believe that the `SMS++ Project` underlines the need for a software distribution mechanism for projects that are at the same time tightly knit together and composed of largely independent units that we don't seem to see around, but if we have missed it we'd be happy for a tip.
+In fact, we believe that the `SMS++ Project` underlines the need for a software distribution mechanism for projects that are at the same time tightly-knit together and composed of largely independent units that we don't seem to see around, but if we have missed it we'd be happy for a tip.